endoflife-date/endoflife.date/CONTRIBUTING.md

     # predictable and you can't use changelogTemplate.
     # Do not use a localized URL (such as one containing en-us) if possible
     link: https://example.com/news/2021-12-25/release-1.2.3
+    # Optioanlly, you can overwrite the `auto` key if this release was published on a different repository
+    # Or doesn't have public sources for eg.
+    auto: false

 # Set an icon for the product from https://simpleicons.org/
 # If the icon is not available on simpleicons, set it to "NA"